 These new cells have vast potential on a residential and commercial scale.
 Imagine the energy every window in a skyscraper could produce.
 Meanwhile, the view from inside the building would not be deterred.
 Michigan State just may have a grip on a transparent and effective means to make every home or office more energy efficient.

 The new solar harvesting system is based upon a new solar concentrator that when placed over a window converts the sun’s rays to solar energy.
 But, unlike earlier attempts at this technology, the Michigan State transparent solar cells do not block the view or cast colorful shadows inside the building.
+The efficiency of these new solar cells that convert rays to solar energy are soon to be tested with the use of various solar monitoring systems while they are actually being used in real-world applications, meaning the data harvested will be accurate for the locations, times and efficiency of each system deployed.

 Richard Lunt, an assistant professor of chemical engineering and materials science at MSU’s College of Engineering, says the key word is transparent.
 “No one wants to sit behind colored glass,” adds Lunt.